jackdeserrano/trivia-interface/README.md

 pip install -e .
 ```

-You may also need to install some of these latex packages, and whatever is needed for manim.
+You may also need to install some of these latex packages and whatever is needed for manim.

 You may need to change the argument of `\setCJKmainfont` to match a Chinese font on your machine.